 Having a special needs child comes with a number of challenges.
 One of the biggest is handling appointments like going to the dentist.
-For a special needs child, these environments can be profoundly terrifying.
+For a special needs child, these environments can be profoundly terrifying, especially if the appointment are as involved as dental implants.
 However, it’s crucial that your child receives the proper dental care.
 These tips will help make their experience at the dentist more bearable for everyone.

 Special needs children can have difficulties with changes in routine.
 When you take them to the dentist, they might be terrified.
 That’s why it’s important to make sure you take the time to prepare them.
 Let them know about what to expect, from the chair to getting their teeth cleaned.
 They will likely have some questions that might seem absurd to you.
 It’s important that you take these concerns as seriously as possible.
 When the time comes to go to the dentist, they can feel much more at ease.